How To Make Crispy Keto Chicken Wings

 Two quick tips related to using baking powder:

-- Use aluminum free baking powder, as some people may note a slightly bitter taste if the baking powder has aluminum.
+- Use aluminium free baking powder, as some people may note a slightly bitter taste if the baking powder has aluminium.

 - Use keto BBQ sauce for BBQ wings

 - Get some cheesy flavor with garlic and parmesan chicken wings